DiFronzo/SnlData/README.md

 ## To-do
 - [ ] Fully support taxonomy
+- [ ] Support for ".recent-activities" to JSON.
 - [X] When zero results, return somthing to tell the user there is no result.

 ## Reporting Issues